Gas trucks boom in China as government curbs diesel in war on smog

 That effort stalled in 2014 as an oil price slump lifted demand for diesel.
 But as oil prices have risen in the past 20 months, rebounding to above US$50, LNG sales, especially from Australia and the United States, have soared.

-For Su, the new truck owner in Yutian, about 140 kilometres to the east of Beijing, price is a major reason for making the switch from diesel.
+For Su, the new truck owner in Yutian, about 140km to the east of Beijing, price is a major reason for making the switch from diesel.

-He plans to hire two drivers to shuttle the 3,500 kilometres between Yutian and Urumqi, in the northwestern region of Xinjiang, to carry steel products west and coal or other goods on the way back.
+He plans to hire two drivers to shuttle the 3,500km between Yutian and Urumqi, in the northwestern region of Xinjiang, to carry steel products west and coal or other goods on the way back.

 "It really suits our journeys as the longer the trip, the more you save on fuel on an LNG truck," he said.
 He is paying 390,000 yuan for a Sinotruk rig, about 60,000 yuan more than a diesel truck would have cost.